aidansteele/aidansteele.github.io/_posts/2022-10-17-cloudfront-and-lambda-function-urls.md

 the URLs it would generate that look like `lprqaxgvt4f6ab3dbj3ixftr640uzgie.lambda-url.ap-southeast-2.on.aws`.

 But that's where CloudFront comes in useful.
-Not only can it provide us with custom domain functionality, but we (obviously?) get caching support as well.
+Not only can it provide us with custom domain functionality, but we get caching, WAF support, etc as well.
 Here's a template I've been using for my apps:

 ```yaml